-How progress will be reported - Employment monitoring information will be reported to the Resources Committee through the annual publication of results report.
-Significant initiatives will be reported to GPAC through the quarterly risk, business continuity and governance report.
+How progress will be reported - Progress on meeting the new statutory financial reporting deadlines will be reported to Resources Committee through the regular budget update report.
+A summary of activity will also be reported to GPAC through the risk, continuity and governance report.